curl/curl/docs/BUG-BOUNTY.md

 Bounties need to be requested within twelve months from the publication of the vulnerability.

+The curl security team reserves themselves the right to deny or allow bug bounty payouts on its own discretion.
+There is no appeals process.

 ## Product vulnerabilities only

 This bug bounty only concerns the curl and libcurl products and thus their